kerolesibraheem/Healthcare_Analysis/README.md

 # Healthcare_Analysis
 ## Project Summary
 This project presents a Healthcare Analysis Dashboard built using Excel to gather insights from hospital data including patient age,  insurance providers, medication outcomes and billing information from 2018 to 2023.
-It is designed to support healthcare administrators in evaluating trends, optimizing care delivery, and managing costs.
+It is designed to support healthcare administrators in evaluating trends, optimizing care delivery and managing costs.

 ## Data Cleaning & Preparation:
 - Ensured data accuracy and consistency.